Mold is a type of fungus that can grow almost anywhere.

 How Do You Know If Mold Is Making You Sick?

-If you suspect mold infection, all you need to do is to take a simple urine test and it will reveal whether your symptoms are caused by mold’s mycotoxins or not.
+If you suspect mold infection, all you need to do is to take a simple urine test with a doctor and it will reveal whether your symptoms are caused by mold’s mycotoxins or not.

 What Happens If You Live In A House With Mold?